Barnum Museum: History

 Before his death, P. T. Barnum bequeathed the sum of US$100,000 for the establishment of the structure.
 Completed in 1893, the building was originally called The Barnum Institute of Science and History and opened on February 18 of that year.
 As imagined, it originally operated as a resource library and a lecture hall, attracting industrialists including the Wright brothers and Thomas Edison to speak.

 Though designed to include them, no commercial properties ever occupied the first floor of the building.
 This led to financial instability in the original societies that resided in the building, as it was expected that income from those interests would help support the societies.
 With the onset of the depression, both societies faced fiscal hardship and were forced to cease operation.
 In 1933, the City of Bridgeport assumed ownership of the building.
 In 1936, the city opened the Barnum Museum.

 With the building in the hands of the city, it was closed in 1943 for remodeling.
 It reopened in 1946 as a city hall annex, with the third floor reserved for displaying selected collections from the now defunct societies.
 The building functioned in this capacity into the 1960s.

 In 1965, at the urging of concerned citizens and city officials, plans were set in motion to return the building to its former status as a museum.
 All city offices housed in the building were removed in 1965.
 Subsequent to this, the building was repaired and remodeled to support renewed operations as a museum.
 These efforts included creating spaces to feature exhibits on the history of Bridgeport and exhibits on the life of Barnum.
 When re-opened as the P. T. Barnum Museum in 1968, it was staffed by employees of the City of Bridgeport.

 In 1972, the building was added to the National Register of Historic Places.
+It was designated a National Historic Landmark in 2023, in recognition of its association with Barnum, a prominent figure in developing American cultural values in the late 19th century.